div199/Golem-and-Pumpkin-Game-in-Unity/README.md

 Laptop or PC with  4 GB Ram

 Download Unity and install it on your PC.
-After installing open Golem-and-pumpkin project folder -> libraies->scenes->Gameplay.unity
+After installing open Golem-and-pumpkin project folder -> Assets->scenes->Gameplay.unity

 Open it "It will take some time to import the assets"